Paisa people

 A Paisa is someone from a region in the northwest of Colombia, including part of the West and Central cordilleras of the Andes in Colombia.
 The Paisa region is formed by the departments of Antioquia, Caldas, Risaralda and Quindío.
 Some regions of Valle del Cauca Department (north) and Tolima Department (west) culturally identify as paisas.
 The main cities of the Paisa region are Medellín, Pereira, Manizales and Armenia.

-The name Paisa derives from the Spanish apocope of Paisano (countryman), but they are also known as "Antioqueños" (those from the old Antioquia, which included the other Paisa provinces, which was a single administrative body until the creation of the Caldas State in 1905).
+The name Paisa derives from the Spanish apocope of Paisano (fellow countryman), but they are also known as "Antioqueños" (those from the old Antioquia, which included the other Paisa provinces, which was a single administrative body until the creation of the Caldas State in 1905).
 Although many refer to Paisas as an ethnic group (raza antioqueña or raza paisa), they are a part of the Colombians and Latin American peoples.

 Paisas can be found in other regions of Colombia and the Americas where they have migrated.
-They have such a particular way of speaking Spanish that some writers refer to as español antioqueño.
+They have a particular way of speaking Spanish that some writers refer to as español antioqueño.

 Genetics

 The Paisas have been considered a genetically isolated population according to scientific studies.
 As evidenced by the analysis of direct-line mitochondrial DNA or mtDNA (inherited from mother-to-child) and Y-chromosomal DNA or Y-DNA (inherited from father-to-son), the initial founding of the Paisa population occurred primarily through the admixture of male Iberians (mostly from various Spaniard ethnic groups, and a smaller Sephardic Jewish element) and female Amerindians.

-Subsequently, within the emerging Paisa colonial society, a continued flow of additional male Spaniards immigrating into the Paisa region in the following generations encouraged marriages of these males to the early established Paisa population.
-This increased the overall European component and resulted in the "racial whitening" of the founding mixed-race population by preventing the mixed-race individuals marrying among themselves and growing in numbers, as well as preventing further unions of either Spaniards or mixed-race individuals with unmixed Amerindians.

 Ultimately, this led to the overall predominantly European ancestry of today's Paisa population according to testing of autosomal DNA or atDNA, despite the asymmetrical sex-specific genetic markers that they inherited from the founding population which indicates their Y-DNA as being predominantly from European male forebears and mtDNA as being predominantly from Amerindian female ancestors.
 Nevertheless, the average population does still carry a significant amount of Native American ancestry, ranging from 20% to 40%, and from 4% to 10% for African.

-The mountains played a large role in isolating the Paisa population until the end of the nineteenth century and the area's industrial revolution.

 Extremadura

 The ancestors of the Paisa are primarily Spanish immigrants from Extremadura, Spain (sixteenth century).
 The first colonizers were Extremaduran like Gaspar de Rodas of Trujillo, who was the first colonial governor of the region.
-Several towns, cities and places in the Paisa Region are also Extremaduran: Medellín for Medellín of Badajoz; Cáceres for the Province of Cáceres; Valdivia for conqueror Pedro de Valdivia.
+Several towns, cities and places in the Paisa Region are also Extremaduran: Medellín (see Medellín in Spain), Cáceres (see Cáceres in Spain), Valdivia (a small town near Badajoz).